Dealer's Choice (play)

-Acts 1 & 2
+Acts 1 and 2

 Stephen owns a small restaurant which employs Sweeney (the cook), Mugsy and Frankie (waiters).
 A third waiter, Tony, is mentioned but never appears in the play.
 Every Sunday after closing, the staff and Stephen's son, Carl, play a poker game in the basement.

 At the start of the play, we learn Mugsy is attempting to buy a public toilet in Mile End and convert it into a restaurant.
-Mugsy doesn't have the money - he lost £3,000 at poker to Stephen several weeks ago.
+Mugsy does not have the money – he lost £3,000 at poker to Stephen several weeks ago.
 Mugsy is hoping to convince Carl to get the money from his father, and plans to dump Carl once the restaurant is open.

 Carl has his own problems.
 He has a severe gambling addiction, which he believes he has kept hidden from his father.
 He currently owes £4,000 to Ash, his poker mentor, who, in turn, owes £10,000 to other gamblers.
 In the second act, Ash comes to the restaurant to get his money.
 Carl, having again lost the money he had saved, convinces Ash to join the poker game under cover of being a former schoolteacher.
 The staff, believing Ash's story, accept his inclusion; the absence of Tony has left a seat available.

 Frankie spends much of the first act convincing Sweeney to play in the game that night.
-Sweeney has permission to see his daughter the following morning and doesn't want to stay up all night getting drunk and losing his money.
+Sweeney has permission to see his daughter the following morning and does not want to stay up all night getting drunk and losing his money.
 Frankie is thought the best poker player in the group, and believes he is going to become a professional in Las Vegas.